wp-slimstat/wp-slimstat/readme.txt

 7. **Settings** - Plenty of options to customize the plugin's behavior

 == Changelog ==
-= 5.2.4 - 17.07.2024 =
+= 5.2.5 - 05.08.2024 =
+* Enhancement: Mozart: Implemented to avoid plugin namespace conflicts.
+* Enhancement: Replaced default IP lookup service with a new provider offering fewer limitations and integrated map functionality.
-* Fix: Resolved issues with capabilities in the sub-menu.
+* Fix: Resolved an issue occurring during the uninstallation process in certain cases.
-* Enhancement: Added a missing title for Screen Options.

 [See changelog for all versions](https://raw.githubusercontent.com/wp-slimstat/wp-slimstat/master/CHANGELOG.md).